Grapdevs/gp-subtitle/readme.md

 * Work with custom post type since V1.0.2

 Licence GPLv2 or later
-As this plugin is open but as owner of plugin, you can contribute but you can not copy the code or can not distribute this code on your name or on another plugin name.
+As this plugin is open but as owner of plugin, you can contribute but you can not copy the code or <b>can not distribute this code on your name or on another plugin name</b>.

 Reason behind this Worpdress plugin:
 Tons of plugin are available in the market to add subtitles under pages or post, but all of them have code that